ryanq47/WhisperNet/Documentation/ObsidianDocs/Clients/Python Client/Dev Docs/CLI Code Docs.md

 - If a valid sub-command is detected, the corresponding action is executed.
 - If an invalid sub-command is detected, an error message is displayed.

-### 2. `Actions` Class
+### 2. `SystemDefaultActions` Class (UDPAT EME)

-The `Actions` class defines methods that correspond to different actions triggered by user commands.
+The SystemDefaultActions class defines methods that correspond to different actions triggered by user commands.
 These methods handle specific functionalities and are linked to the `dispatch` dictionaries in the `Trees` class.

 ### 3. Command Structure